Membership Requirements and Resources

 APPROVAL OF GOVERNING BOARD

-- First-time middle/junior high schools – Dues are a flat rate $220, and will be billed to the school after acceptance in the Associaton.
-Payment of dues must be received in the FHSAA Office by Jan.
-31.
+- Continuing middle/junior high schools – Dues are a flat rate of $10 ($50 if selecting five-year renewal option) and will be billed to the school on or after July 1.
+Payment of dues must be received in the FHSAA Office by Sept.
+30.

-- Application fee – Schools applying for first-time membership must pay a $150 nonrefundable application fee.
+- Application fee – Schools applying for first-time high/combination membership must pay a $150 nonrefundable application fee.
 Payment of this fee must be included with the application.
-The $150 will be applied toward the first-year dues for a school applying for first-time membership if it is admitted.
+The $150 will cover the first-year dues for a school applying for first-time membership if it is admitted, including FIAAA membership dues.
+Schools applying for first-time middle/junior high membership must pay a $60 nonrefundable application fee.
+Payment of this fee must be included with the application.
+The $60 will cover the first-year dues for a school applying for first-time membership if it is admitted, including FIAAA membership dues.

 - FIAAA membership fee – The FHSAA Board of Directors requires the athletic directors of all member schools to hold membership in the Florida Interscholastic Athletic Administrators Association (FIAAA).
 The FIAAA membership fee of $25 is billed to all first-year and continuing members, and is payable at the same time as membership dues.